ept/blog/drafts/y-combinator.md

 It's not very much fun.

-But here is good news: Rapportive now seems to have journeyed on to the next phase, we have made *"Releases of Improvement"*, and things are looking hopeful -- must be those *"Wiggles of False Hope"*?.
+But here is good news: Rapportive now seems to have journeyed on to the next phase, we have made *"Releases of Improvement"*, and things are looking hopeful.
+Maybe those *"Wiggles of False Hope"*?
 Hey, the money is in the bank, the visas are in our passports, the infrastructure has got a lot more robust.
 We have released [new features](http://blog.rapportive.com/grow-your-network-with-rapportive), and lots of really exciting product development is in progress.
 We are once again moving our